The Green Island Ficus – Ficus microcarpa, [FY-kus my-kro-KAR-puh] is a slow-growing plant that belongs to the fig

 Suggested Uses For The Ficus Island Microcarpa

-Green Island is best grown as a low hedge or as a small Ficus bonsai plant.
+Island Ficus is best grown as a low hedge or as a small Ficus bonsai plant.

 The plant grows easily indoors as a small house plant or outdoors.
 When planted in large containers and planters it makes an attractive bush when pruned for shape.

 When grown from cuttings, it’s easy to keep trimmed as a small bonsai tree.